Oklahoma Christian University Campus Police

-The CAMPUS POLICE provide a sensitive, meaningful, measured approach to situations which require police assistance, while at the same time maintaining the autonomy of the University.
+The CAMPUS POLICE DEPARTMENT provides a sensitive, meaningful, measured approach to situations which require police assistance, while at the same time maintaining the autonomy of the University.

 Overview of the Campus

-The Oklahoma Christian University campus consists of more than 265 acres and 40 permanent buildings; all of which are protected by the CAMPUS POLICE.
+The Oklahoma Christian University campus consists of more than 265 acres and 40 permanent buildings; all of which are protected by the CAMPUS POLICE DEPARTMENT.
 The department consists of commissioned police officers and an administrative assistant.
 The CAMPUS POLICE Department has the responsibility for the protection of persons and property of approximately 2,424 students, 391 faculty and staff members, and many visitors that frequent the campus each year.

 Oklahoma Christian CAMPUS POLICE have complete police authority to apprehend and arrest anyone involved in illegal acts on-campus and areas immediately adjacent to the campus.
 If minor offenses involving University rules and regulations are committed by a University student, the campus police may also refer the individual to the Vice-President, Dean of Student Life.

 Major offenses such as rape, murder, aggravated assault, robbery, and auto theft are reported to local police.
-The city police and OSBI are deployed to solve serious felony crimes.
+The City of Oklahoma City Police Department and OSBI are deployed to solve serious felony crimes.
 The prosecution of all criminal offenses, both felony and misdemeanor, are conducted at either Municipal, or Oklahoma County District Attorney’s Office.

-CAMPUS POLICE personnel work closely with local, county, state, and federal police agencies.
-The University Police Department is also a part of the Oklahoma County 911 Emergency System.
+CAMPUS POLICE DEPARTMENT personnel work closely with local, county, state, and federal police agencies.
+Oklahoma Christian University's CAMPUS POLICE DEPARTMENT is also a part of the Oklahoma County 911 Emergency System.
 Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations of student organizations, is monitored and recorded.
 This information is provided to the VP, Dean of Students Life for any action or follow-up that may be required.